 One of the reasons is, the brake system loses pressure from an external brake fluid leak.
 The leak may coming from a brake line or one of the brake calipers on your vehicle.
 Finding and fixing this leak should be your top priority.

 Another reason is a bad brake master cylinder allowing fluid to bypass seals internally.
 This master cylinder is where the action of increasing the brake fluid pressure occurs.
-If this cylinder is not working properly, there are two possibilities: the brake system will not be as powerful as it usually is, or the brakes do not work at all.
+If this cylinder is not working properly, there are two possibilities: the brake system won’t be as powerful as it usually is or the brakes won’t work at all.

-The positive side is that when the pedal goes to the floor, it is usually very easy to diagnose, as there aren’t many possibilities of why this is happening.
-The great side is that you can actually diagnose the issue yourself.
+Even better is that you can actually diagnose the issue yourself even with limited mechanical experience.
 In case the brake pedal goes to the floor, there are several actions to be taken in order to fix the issue.